GENIE-MC-Community/GENIESupport/README.md

 * `yum install autoconf` (RedHat/SLF)
 * Download source from [GNU](http://ftp.gnu.org/gnu/autoconf/) and build.
 * etc.

-It is possible that there is a problem with `make` vs. `gmake` on your system.
-If you find cryptic error messages associated with libtool and autoconf while attempting to build log4cpp, you may chose to try make in place of gmake.

 Finally, the default checkout method for packages living in GitHub is ssh (because it was easier for me to configure at Fermilab).
 If you run